mokezhang/ethos-u/README.md

 There's a discrepancy in tensorflow/lite/micro/cortex_m_corstone_300/README.md fixed by https://github.com/tensorflow/tflite-micro/pull/1972.

+# Known Issues

+## TensorFlow Lite for Microcontrollers Out of Memory Error during Runtime
+During runtime the TensorFlow Lite for Microcontrollers framework might report the following fatal error:
+`Failed to resize buffer.
+Requested: X, available: Y, missing: Z`, where X, Y and Z are numbers of bytes and X = Y + Z.
+There can be several reasons for running out of memory during an inference but one cause is that too much memory was allocated to the Ethos-U during the offline compilation phase of the `.tflite` file using Vela.
+This can result in not enough memory being available at runtime for the other software components e.g. the application, the framework, or the reference kernels.
+The solution is to calculate the amount of memory required at runtime by all components and then update the amount allocated to the Ethos-U by using either the Vela CLI option `--arena-cache-size` or the `arena_cache_size` attribute in Vela's `.ini` configuration file.
+This calculation can be difficult to get right and so a pragmatic solution would be to start by reducing the amount allocated to the Ethos-U by the value ‘Z’ (from the error message) rounded up to the nearest multiple 16 (the default tensor alignment used in Vela).
+This may be an iterative process.

 # Trademark notice

 Arm, Cortex and Ethos are registered trademarks of Arm Limited (or its